happywatch/SKTRings/README.md

 The included Demo project shows the different adjustments and animations that you can add to your ring charts for both iOS and watchOS.

-SKTRings relies on [SKTUtils](http://bit.ly/2dcyDyz) for animation effects.
+> **Note**: SKTRings relies on [SKTUtils](http://bit.ly/2dcyDyz) for animation effects.
 SKUtils is an open source project published by the raywenderlich.com team.
 You can check it out on GitHub.
+>

-> **Note**: There’s only one file inside SKTUtils that’s not shared with the WatchKit Extension in the Demo app.
+>There’s only one file inside SKTUtils that’s not shared with the WatchKit Extension in the Demo app.
 SKTAudio.swift refers to `AVFoundation` which is not available in watchOS.